Novotel Clarke Quay,

-Specialists in dealing with cargo liquefaction will discuss the latest theories behind liquefaction and which cargoes are high risk.
-We will delve into current regulations, the IMSBC code and guidelines in place and will look to offer guidance for masters on what they need to know before accepting cargo.
+Specialists in dealing with cargo liquefaction discussed the latest theories behind liquefaction and which cargoes are high risk.
+We delved into current regulations, the IMSBC code and guidelines in place and provided guidance for masters on what they need to know before accepting cargo.

 Accurate sampling techniques for liquefaction - is the can test too rudimentary for today's industry?

-We will look to explore the latest sampling techniques to better identify dangerous cargoes and ensure cargoes are within the correct moisture limits for safe transportation
+We explored the latest sampling techniques to better identify dangerous cargoes and ensure cargoes are within the correct moisture limits for safe transportation.

 Risk, liability and claims- who is liable for what in liquefaction cases?

-We examine the latest guidance from P&I clubs, analyse the owners' and charters' rights and discuss how to accurately predict risk
+We examined the latest guidance from P&I clubs, analyse the owners' and charters' rights and discuss how to accurately predict risk.

 Active management of containership fires

 How best to manage a containership fire?
-We ask specialists to shared case studies and lessons learned from recent incidents from documentary the discovery of the fire through and first response through to completion of the case.
+Specialists shared case studies and lessons learned from recent incidents from documentary the discovery of the fire through and first response through to completion of the case.

 Mitigating the risks of containership fires - what can the industry do?

-We will gather key stakeholders to discuss the difficulties of managing and reducing the risk of misdeclared or undeclared cargoes.
-We will look at current regulations and protocols and will ask - are these rules robust enough to deal with today's challenges?
+We gathered key stakeholders to discuss the difficulties of managing and reducing the risk of misdeclared or undeclared cargoes.
+We examined current regulations and protocols, and assessed whether the rules are robust enough to deal with today's challenges.

 In focus: the safety and financial implications of containership fires